About David Weiner

 David Weiner (pronounced Why-ner) is the creator of the Rondo Award-nominated, retro genre pop-culture site IT CAME FROM…

-A three-decade veteran of the entertainment industry both on the set and behind a keyboard, David is the director/writer/producer of the IN SEARCH OF DARKNESS trilogy, which debuted in 2019 as a critically acclaimed four-and-a-half-hour documentary about ’80s horror movies.
-Its long-form sequels IN SEARCH OF DARKNESS: PART II (2020) and IN SEARCH OF DARKNESS: PART III (2022) were both also highly lauded by fans and critics alike and extended the journey through ’80s horror cinema to an epic 14-and-a-half hour film experience.
+A three-decade veteran of the entertainment industry both on the set and behind a keyboard, David is the director/writer/producer of the IN SEARCH OF DARKNESS trilogy for CreatorVC, which debuted in 2019 as a critically acclaimed four-and-a-half-hour documentary about ’80s horror movies.
+The long-form follow-ups IN SEARCH OF DARKNESS: PART II (2020) and IN SEARCH OF DARKNESS: PART III (2022) were also highly lauded by fans and critics alike and extended the journey through ’80s horror cinema to an epic 14-and-a-half hour film experience.
 The trilogy can be seen on Shudder, Amazon Prime and AMC+.

-David also is the director/writer/producer of IN SEARCH OF TOMORROW, a five-hour documentary about ’80s Sci-Fi movies, and is developing IN SEARCH OF TOMORROW: PART II.
+David also is the director/writer/producer of IN SEARCH OF TOMORROW (2022), a five-hour documentary about ’80s Sci-Fi movies.
+A follow-up, IN SEARCH OF TOMORROW: PART II, is in development.

 Read David’s interviews in FORBES talking about In Search of Darkness: Part II and talking about completing the In Search of Darkness trilogy; and in THE HOLLYWOOD REPORTER talking about In Search of Darkness: Part III and In Search of Tomorrow; other recent press interviews include RUE MORGUE and FANGORIA.